 Last and loneliest

 In the late 18th and early 19th centuries, New Zealand was seen by Europeans as the most remote country on earth.
-Fifty years after Captain James Cook arrived in 1769, fewer than 200 travellers had ended up settling there.
+Fifty years after James Cook arrived in 1769, fewer than 200 travellers had ended up settling there.
 In contrast there were 100,000 Māori.
 For most Europeans New Zealand was an unappealing prospect, a strange and lonely land reached after 100 days on dangerous seas; its coasts were thought treacherous, its inhabitants bloodthirsty.
 Only exceptional reasons led people to set off for such a distant corner of the globe.

 Across the Tasman Sea

 Some had come most of the way against their will to the Australian convict settlement of Sydney.
-Established in 1788, the city of Sydney had 5,000 people by 1813, and 12,000 by 1826.
+Established in 1788, the town of Sydney had 5,000 people by 1813, and 12,000 by 1826.
 Many of New Zealand’s early immigrants first spent time in Australia, and most of them were only temporary visitors in search of items to trade.